Prepare to File

 If the IRS rejects your return

-If the IRS rejects your return, you will receive an email.
-Review your return for any mistakes or typographical errors – common mistakes are incorrect Social Security numbers, names, or dates of birth.
-Correct any errors and e-file again.
+If the IRS rejects your tax return, you'll receive an email.
+Review your tax return for any mistakes or typographical errors – common mistakes are incorrect Social Security numbers, names, or dates of birth.
+Correct any errors and electronically file again.

-If you are 100 percent sure your return is correct and the IRS still doesn’t accept the electronically filed return, you will need to file a paper return.
+If you are 100 percent sure your tax return is correct and the IRS still doesn’t accept the electronically filed tax return, you'll need to file a paper tax return.

 What if I need help?

-If you have chosen to use Free File Software and are having trouble with the program, contact the customer service unit for the software company.
+If you've chosen to use Free File Software and are having trouble with the program, contact the customer service unit for the software company.